Top 10 of Ruta 40

 At km 43 the Seven Lakes Route enters the Andean forests, on the western tip of the Huemul Arm (named after the endangered Patagonian deer Hippocamelus bisulcus); the highway runs along its northeastern coast.
 At km 50 a camping area on the lake shore.
 At km 52 is the traditional Santa María Inn.

-The road then reaches the main body of the lake and crosses Ragintuco stream at km 66.
+It crosses Ragintuco stream at km 66.
 To the west you can see isla Victoria Island and further north is Quetrihué Peninsula, which is part of the Parque Nacional Arrayanes National Park -the "Arrayan" is a unique Patagonian Tree, with soft "latte-colored" bark, which is a member of the Myrtle tree family.

 At km 76 road to the left into the tourist complex at Bahía Manzano.
 There are more buildings along the road as you approach Villa La Angostura.